foundry-rs/book/src/cheatcodes/get-code.md

 ### Description

-Returns the bytecode for a contract in the project given the path to the contract.
+Returns the **deployment** bytecode for a contract in the project given the path to the contract.

 The calldata parameter can either be in the form `ContractFile.sol` (if the filename and contract name are the same), `ContractFile.sol:ContractName`, or the path to an artifact, relative to the root of your project.